Skip to main content

 Warning

 Many fish table games operate in legal gray areas.
 Some are unregulated gambling machines found in gas stations, laundromats, and convenience stores.
 If a "fish game" is not inside a licensed casino or clearly regulated establishment, it may not be legal or fair.
-Unregulated machines have no audited RTP, no payout guarantees, and no player protections.
+Unregulated machines have no audited RTP, no published payout standards, and no player protections.
 Exercise caution.

 Fish table games originated in Asia and gained popularity in Asian-American communities across the US.
 Players use a joystick or touchscreen to shoot at fish swimming across the screen.
 Each fish has a point multiplier; larger or rarer fish are worth more but harder to hit.
 You spend credits (ammo) with each shot, so target selection and efficiency are genuine skills.